mia-platform/documentation/docs/development_suite/api-console/api-design/rbac_policies.md

 You may want to use a `.` character when defining your **allow** `x-permission` to specify a namespace for your permissions (i.e. `dishes.read`, `dishes.write`); however since the `.` character is not supported by Rego as policy name it will be automatically replaced with an `_` by the RBAC Service.
 :::

-# Write RBAC Permission Tests
+# Write RBAC Policies Tests

 The Permission policy testing framework also leverages Open Policy Agent technology and so, in order to write valid tests, you have to write rego code (you can read more about it in the [Rego Testing documentation](https://www.openpolicyagent.org/docs/latest/policy-testing/).